freesewing/markdown/dev/tutorials/pattern-design/adding-measurements/en.md

 ---

-FreeSewing is all about *made-to-measure* sewing patterns; We are going to draft our pattern according to the measurements provided to us.
+FreeSewing is all about *made-to-measure* sewing patterns; we are going to draft our pattern according to the measurements provided to us.

 Which begs the question, which measurements?